Karen Blixens Plads 8, 2300 København S

 Fields of Interest

-Middle Eastern Studies, Modern Turkey History, Kurdish Studies, Ethnic Conflict, Law and Violence, States of Exception, Necropolitics, Perpetrator Studies, Paramilitary Groups
+Middle East Studies, Modern Turkey History, Kurdish Studies, Ethnic Conflict, Law and Violence, States of Exception, Necropolitics, Perpetrator Studies, Paramilitary Groups

 Project Title: The Structured Agencies of Paramilitaries in the Kurdish-Turkish Conflict